A Collection of Practical Guides

 If you are interested in adapting, translating, teaching, or extending these materials in your own context, we invite you to connect with the FORRT community.

-For more information, please contact Dr. Hu Chuan-Peng ( hcp4715@hotmail.com), School of Psychology, Nanjing Normal University, Nanjing, China and info@forrt.org.
+Please contact Dr. Hu Chuan-Peng ( hcp4715@hotmail.com), School of Psychology, Nanjing Normal University, Nanjing, China and Flavio Azevedo ( info@forrt.org).